TheTextAdventurer/SAGA-Hint-Sheets/HINT13 SORCERER OF CLAYMORGUE CASTLE - ADVENTURE 13 HINTS AND SOLUTIONS.md

 ---

-## 91 - CAN NOT RETRIEVE THINGS FROM MOAT
+## 91 - CAN NOT RETRIEVE THINGS FROM MOAT BOTTOM WITHOUT WASTING A SPELL?
 <details><summary>Answer</summary>N/A N/A N/A N/A N/A THAT IS RIGHT - BUT TWO SPELLS WILL WORK WELL HERE</details>

 **92 - More help for above problem.**